Skip to content

 /flow-next:interview fn-1 --scope=technical --strategy --docs

 Use /flow-next:prospect.
 It ranks candidate ideas grounded in the repo, strategy, memory, and open specs.
+After you pick a candidate, chart only if it remains oversized and unclear; otherwise capture.

 Use a business interview before the technical pass: